blackarm-international/javascript_coding_style/README.md

 ## typescript based formatting

-> the first step is to compile the typescript to javascript and diff them.
+<p>the first step is to compile the typescript to javascript and diff them.</p>

 > the only differences should be code being changes to match es5.